minetest-mods/lapis/README.md

 # Minetest Mod Lapis Lazuli
-Version 1.1, License: WTFPL/CC BY-SA 3.0
+Version 1.1, License: WTFPL/CC BY-SA 3.0; See LICENSE.txt

 ## Description
 This mod adds lapis lazuli ore, items and blocks.
-The only use of it is to craft dye with it.
+The only use of it is to craft dye with it or build something blue like a swimming pool.

 ## Notes
 The mod should be playable with Minetest 0.4.8 or above.
-The only dependencie is "default" from MTG or similar.
+There are two dependencies from MTG or similar: "default" and "dye".

 ## Bug reports and suggestions
 You can report bugs or suggest ideas on [GitHub](http://github.com/lnj2/lapis/issues/new), in the [Minetest Forum](http://forum.minetest.net/viewtopic.php?id=11287) or just [email](mailto:git@lnj.li) me.